Are you seriously thinking about starting a blog?

-- You’ll be proved wrong that the post subject you thought nobody had written about before, has in fact been written about many times.
+- You’ll be proved wrong that the post subject you thought nobody had written about before, has been written about many times.

 - You’ll suffer from blog envy.

-- You’ll ask yourself many times “is anybody really reading my posts?”
+- You’ll ask yourself many times “is anybody reading my posts?”

 - You’re a small ‘blogging’ fish in a vast ‘blogging’ ocean.